Compliance-Sensitive Building Works

-SCE Corp’s current assurance framework is based on ISO-certified management systems and NSW DBP compliance, supported by current licences, insurances, QA documentation, and verified project delivery evidence.
+SCE Corp’s current assurance framework is based on ISO-certified management systems and NSW DBP registration where applicable, supported by current licences, insurances, quality documentation, WHS controls, environmental management processes and verified project evidence.

 For system and delivery governance details, refer to the SCE System page.